Shiv123ani/Data_Analysis_Project/README.md

      ![image](https://github.com/user-attachments/assets/95b7bd8e-f2d3-4afe-9e5b-1eda4e952858)

+   Insights
+   Users tend to listen to a wider variety of tracks when shuffle is OFF(Diasabled)

-2. What percentage of tracks played in shuffle mode are interrupted (reason_end)?
+3. What percentage of tracks played in shuffle mode are interrupted (reason_end)?

        select shuffle ,count(*) as total_shuffle_plays ,sum(case when reason_end <> 'trackdone' then 1 else 0 end ) as
        interrupted_tracks ,cast(round(sum(case when reason_end <> 'trackdone' then 1 else 0 end )*100.0 /count(*),2) as decimal (5,2))